 Her first attempt at walking failed.
-A sudden pain struck her legs from inside out like lightning, pulling her down to her knees against her will.
-Yet, as persistent as a tide, she pushed herself up, heading towards the window, although her body was shaking with every small move.
+When she tried to drag herself out of bed, a sudden pain struck her legs like lightning, pulling her down to her knees against her will.
+Yet, as persistent as a tide, she pushed herself up, heading towards the window, although her body was shaking.
+With every step she took, she felt like hot nails punctured through the soles of her feet, taking her breath away.

 “What the…!
-Where am I?”, she asked, pinching her cheeks, trying to confirm whether she was dreaming or not.
-“Was I…?
-Was I kidnapped?
-This is not the hospital.”, she gasped at the unfamiliar scenery outside.
-She no longer saw the cold grey buildings of the city she used to live in.
+What is this place?” she asked, pinching her cheeks, trying to confirm whether she was dreaming or not.
+She gasped at the unfamiliar scenery outside.
+She no longer saw the cold gray buildings of the city she used to live in.
 Instead, green pastures spread in the distance, then cut by a wide forest at the bottom of a tall mountain, its peak covered in a blanket of snow.

 She rushed to check the door.
 Well, it would be wrong to call it rushing.
 Her mind moved faster than her little feet.